haacked/haacked.com/_posts/archived/2004-02-23-weekend-update-Feb-2004.aspx.markdown

 ---
 layout: post
-title: "Weekend Update"
+title: Weekend Update
 date: 2004-02-23 -0800
 comments: true
 disqus_identifier: 205
-categories: [personal]
+categories:
+- personal
+redirect_from: "/archive/2004/02/22/weekend-update-Feb-2004.aspx/"
 ---

 Let's see.
 On Friday we went to see a sneak preview of Starsky and Hutch.
 If you liked Zoolander, I think you'll like this.
 It's not the same, but has similar type of humor.
 It's hard to approach Zoolander in